Ulikkal

 Ulikkal is a small town in the Kannur district of Kerala, India.
 It serves as the headquarters of the Ulikkal Grama Panchayat in Iritty taluk.
 The Kerala State Hill Highway (SH 59) passes through Ulikkal.
 The Ulikkal Panchayat shares its eastern border with the Kodagu district of Karnataka, near the Kalanki hill station.

 Location

-Ulikkal is located about 7 km north of the taluk headquarters at Iritty, 46 km from the district headquarters at Kannur, and approximately 11 km from Kootupuzha, near the Kerala–Karnataka border.
+Ulikkal is located about 7 km north of the taluk headquarters at Iritty, 45 km from the district headquarters at Kannur (via Irikkur-Kalliad-Urathur), and 8.5 km from Koottupuzha bridge (via Peratta), near the Kerala–Karnataka border.

 Demographics

 As per the 2011 census, Ulikkal Grama Panchayat had a total population of 35,429, comprising 17,457 males and 17,952 females.
 The sex ratio of Ulikkal was 1,028, which is lower than the state average of 1,084.
 The population of children in the 0–6 age group was 3,648 (10.3%), including 1,895 males and 1,753 females.
 The overall literacy rate of Ulikkal was 94.8%, higher than the state average of 94%.
 Male literacy stood at 96.6%, while female literacy was 93.1%.

 Ulikkal Grama Panchayat comprises two revenue villages, namely Nuchiyad and Vayathur, under its administrative jurisdiction.